bheems/api-skeleton/README.md

     - should use async/await for making larger number of requests

-  - Response payload should be broken down into clean data to be stored into a database
+  - Response payload should be broken down into clean data before storing in a database

-  - Meant for APIs that require retrieving OAuth token (by encoding user's credentials as base64 string, or with direct/bypassing credentials)
+  - Meant for APIs that require OAuth token retrieval (by encoding user's credentials as base64 string, or with direct/bypassing credentials)
     - if user credentials are needed, store them in another file

   - Test through Postman/Insomnia